wry0313/gavinwang.dev/posts/markdown_react_js.md

   }
 </style>

+## Dynamic Routes for Your Markdown Files

-3. make a `README.md` file in a new folder and call it posts.
+Make a `README.md` file in a new folder and call it posts.
 We will store all our markdown files in this folder.
 Copy and Paste this into your `README.md` file.

 ~~~markdown
 ---